sseneca42/Outer-Wilds-Autosplitter/README.md

 ## Pantheon of gratitude

-* Thanks __turkwinif__ for helping me several times during the development of the early versions and thank you for handling most of the retiming and a plenty of things that helped make the Autosplitter legal.<br>
+* Thanks __turkwinif__ for helping me several times during the development of the early versions and thank you for handling most of the retiming and a plenty of other things.<br>
 * Thanks to everybody who took on their time to help me and reported issues, especially __frodododo__, __Skywalker__ and __zid__.<br>
 * Thanks to __DevilSquirrel__ for their guide on making Autosplitters for Unity games and thanks to __Ero__ for teaching me how to use the Cheat Engine's mono dissect tool properly.<br>